September 24-November 10, 2018

 How it Works

-- Tuesday: Working with dreams
+- Tuesday: Working with Dreams

 - Thursday: Listening to the story again and responding

-- Saturday: Closing reflections on the week
+- Saturday: Closing Reflections/Invitations for the week

 - Sunday: Sabbath rest